microsoft/industry/fsi/referenceImplementation/readme.md

 This section describes at a high level how FSI Landing Zones reference implementation works.
 Your landing zones are the output of a multi-subscription environment for all your Azure services, where compliance, guardrails, security, networking, and identity is provided at scale by the platform.

-## FSI Landing Zones architecture
+### FSI Landing Zones architecture

-The Management Group structure implemented with FSI Landing Zones is as follows:
+The Management Group structure implemented with FSI Landing Zones on Microsoft Azure is with clear intention to streamline and optimize operational excellence with security and governance being front and center.
+It caters for the entire life-cycle of a subscription, provides clear separation of concerns with regards to platform resources, and workload resources inside the landing zones.

+The following structure is being created when deploying FSI Landing Zones on Microsoft Azure, and enables organizations to transition existing subscription into the target architecture, as well as being the ideal starting point for FSI organizations who are new to Azure:

 - **Top-level Management Group** (directly under the tenant root group) is created with a prefix provided by the organization, which purposely will avoid the usage of the root group to allow organizations to move existing Azure subscriptions into the hierarchy, and also enables future scenarios.
 This Management Group is parent to all the other Management Groups created by FSI Landing Zones